ProyectoIntegrador2018/GamificacionTernium/README.md

 ### Rules of using Git
-We will have one branch per backlog item and branches will use this name scheme {username}/{type of story}-{story number}/{story name}
-branches will only be merged using pull request and any member can review and approve the pull request.
+We will have one branch per team member in each sprint branches will only be merged using pull request and any member can review and approve the pull request.

 ## Pull request format